Looking to know the difference between an HR director and an HR manager? You are at the right place.

 - Analysis skills

-When it comes to the HR career path, both these positions advance towards senior executives roles.
-An HR director is generally promoted to either HR business partners or HR business executives or an HR vice president.
+When it comes to the HR career path, both these positions advance toward senior executive roles.
+HR directors promote to either HR business partners or HR vice presidents.
 Here is the career path for an HR director in order:

 - HR business partner